 Penumbra is published in the U.S. by Farrar, Straus and Giroux.
 It was selected for the Barnes & Noble Discover Great New Writers program and the Indie Next List.
 The Economist called it “a clever and whimsical tale with a big heart.”
 NPR says it’s full of “large-hearted magic”—how about that!

 Get the book.

-Penumbra is also available from Harper Collins in Canada, from Text Publishing in Australia, and (soon) from publishers in Italy, Germany, Brazil, South Korea, Finland, Greece, Israel, China, Taiwan, the Czech Republic, and Turkey.
+Penumbra is also available from Harper Collins in Canada, Text Publishing in Australia, Corbaccio in Italy, Roca in Spain, Novo Conceito in Brazil, Host in the Czech Republic, and (soon) from publishers in Germany, South Korea, Finland, Greece, Israel, China, Taiwan, and Turkey.
 I’ll add links as they become available.

 John Hodgman says: In a time when actual books are filling up tag-sale dollar boxes, alone with VHS tapes and old beepers, [this book] reminds us that there is an intimate, adventurous joy in the palpable, papery things called novels, and in the warm little secret societies we used to call ‘bookstores.’
 Robin Sloan’s novel is delightfully funny, provocative, deft, and even thrilling.
 And for reasons more than just nostalgia, I could not stop turning these actual pages.

 This book was edited by Sean McDonald at FSG.
 Lenni Wolff managed the copy-editing.
 Abby Kagan designed the interior of the FSG edition, and Rodrigo Corral created the glow-in-the-dark jacket.
 Brian Gittis managed U.S. publicity.
 Sarah Burnes at the Gernert Company made Penumbra happen.
 Finally, Rebecca Gardner and Will Roberts, also at Gernert, took the book to the world.